Does Mold Cause Sinus Infections?

 - Maintain your HVAC system so that it is operating efficiently and circulating clean, healthy air.
 This is particular important in hotter climates where residents rely on air conditioning to reduce humidity and stay cool.
 You want to ensure that your air conditioner is not a source of mold contamination in your home, so yearly maintenance and professional inspections are highly recommended.

 If you suffer from asthma, sinusitis, or other respiratory ailments, call Mold B Gone to determine if you have a mold problem.
 If you do, the short term cost to remove the mold will be minor compared to the long term health benefits you will gain.
 Questions?
-We are here to help.
-Call, 678-697-6267, or send us an e-mail.
+We are here to help you with mold removal in Atlanta.
+Call, (470) 545-4467, or send us an e-mail.

 - Mayo Clinic Study Implicates Fungus As Cause Of Chronic Sinusitis